TUDelft-CITG/MUDE/book/risk-evaluation/cost-benefit.md

 ## Net Present Value

 The foregoing assumes that both the costs and benefits are expressed in the same unit, generally in the form of a present value [€].
-The net present value represents the sum of the present values of the benefit and cost cash flows over a period of time.
+The net present value (NPV) represents the sum of the present values of the benefit and cost cash flows over a period of time.
 In engineering we often deal with situations with larger initial investments, whereas the risk reduction benefits are spread out over a longer time period.
 For example, when a government invests this year in flood protection, the costs are made in year 0, but the benefits will be spread over the coming decades.

 For such situations the failure probability is generally expressed per unit of time, mostly per year.
 That means that the risk (reduction) is expressed in terms of € per year, whereas the initial investments have the unit of €.
 The net present value of cost or benefit values over a future range of years can be calculated with {eq}`npv`.
 To calculate the net present value NPV [€] a discount rate  should be used.
 The discount rate represents a required return on an investment.